Defending Your Reputation & Your Livelihood

-Defamation is a very serious offense that damages your reputation.
+At Marathon Law, we know that defamation is a very serious offense that can damage your reputation and livelihood.
 This damage can cause both economic harm and serious emotional distress, especially if your livelihood depends on your reputation and good character.
-Defamation can ruin the integrity and trustworthiness you've spent years building, which can affect how those around you view you.
+Defamation can ruin the integrity and trustworthiness you’ve spent years building, which can affect how those around you view you.
 This can threaten not only your livelihood but your happiness as well.

-When false statements are negligently made about a private individual, those statements can tarnish the individual's reputation, resulting in both economic and emotional damage.
-This is called defamation, and there are two main categories:
+When false statements are negligently made about a private individual, those statements can tarnish the individual’s reputation, resulting in both economic and emotional damage.
+In general defamation is broken down into two categories:

 One key element of this type of claim is that the defamatory statement must be made to someone other than the person who is the subject of the statement.
 For example, the statement could be published in a newspaper article or posted on Facebook; it could be spoken to an audience or made on television.

 Each potentially damaging slanderous or libelous statement is considered a separate act of defamation.

 If you’re a private citizen suing for defamation in a private matter, you must prove that the person making the defamatory statement was negligent with regard to the truth or falsity of the statement.
 You don’t have to prove that the person knew for a fact that the statement was false.